msespos/chess/README.md

 The board is labeled with a-h and 1-8 for easy reference.

-Castling, pawn promotion, and en passant are all supported as well as standard move validation, check validation, checkmate validation, and castling validation.
+Castling, pawn promotion, and en passant are all supported as well as standard move validation, check validation, and checkmate validation.

 During a turn, besides moving, a player can quit and resign immediately.
 A player can also save a game at any point to one of three slots, or load a saved game.